dineshgowda24/blog/content/about/_index.md

 #### Get in touch

-*So, if you're seeking a seasoned engineer with a knack for turning challenges into opportunities and an adventurous spirit, look no further.
-I'm here to help you achieve your technical dreams.
-Let's build something remarkable together!
-You can reach me on my email or twitter.*
+*If you're seeking a seasoned engineer with a knack for turning challenges into opportunities and an adventurous spirit you can reach me on my email or twitter.*